 The Instagram pictures of Khajjiar were tempting enough to make it on my top list, the day I boarded the bus to Dalhousie.
 During my exploration in Dalhousie, I had kept an eye on the roads leading to Khajjiar since Day 1.
 The direct road was closed due to snowfall and so I continued my wandering at a slow pace, hoping for the snow to get cleared soon.
-Four days had passed and the weather showed no signs of improvement.
+Four days had already passed and the weather showed no signs of improvement.

 Sometimes, travel seems to be a futile pursuit in itself and I realized so as I woke up one morning, dazed and confused, not knowing my further plan of action.
 I was saturated after staying in Dalhousie for this long and felt the urge to move on.
 The road to Khajjiar was yet to open.
 A detour via Chamba meant travelling 75 km as compared to the former route which is 22 km.
 But, I had already made up my mind to visit Khajjiar and since I had enough time before returning home, I made a detour and boarded the bus to Chamba.